 Our practical training includes a range of short day outings (for theoretical modules) but also includes a range compulsory longer field outings (for part time and full time students) - this is the really fun, valuable and exciting stuff.
 Our practical training offers experiences that few people will ever get to have.
 Including sleeping under the stars in the wilderness, doing night watch duty around the campfire and getting in touch with nature on trail in the same special way Dr. Ian Player designed it over 60 years ago.

 These practicals include:

 - 5 day wilderness trail experiences in iMfolozi Game Reserve Wilderness Area, including transport and meals from Durban.
 Possibly one of the most special and unforgettable experiences a guide can have.
 Here you will learn valuable tracking skills, leave no trace principles and wilderness ethics.

-- 7 Days inception training and a further 14 days field training in Tembe Elephant reserve in Zululand and an additional 10 days assessment preparation & assessments - this is where you learn valuable bush skills, tracking, dealing with big game, and skills for interpreting the environment around you.
+- Half the course period is dedicated to practical, in the field training in Tembe Elephant reserve in Zululand - this is where you learn valuable bush skills, tracking, how to deal with potentially dangerous wildlife, and skills for interpreting the environment around you.
 These practicals include transport, accommodation, and meals

 - Subject matter specialist lectures and day outings, including transport for practical outings

 - Snorkel (AUSI) training, marine life and ocean skills

 - Weapons handling competency - (Field and Shooting Range)

 Students must be available for the specified dates for trails and practical training (for non residential / part time students).
 Please read our training prospectus for more details on our training, venue and program.
 Click here to download PDF